amd/aocl-data-analytics/README.md

 5. Type `ninja` to build

-6. Depending on your particular environment variables, the compiled executables may only work if the BLAS and LAPACK dlls are in the same directory so you might need to copy `AOCL-LibBlis-Win-MT-dll.dll` and `AOCL-LibFlame-Win-MT-dll.dll` into, for example, `C:\path\to\aocl-da\build\tests\gtests\Debug`
+6. Depending on your particular environment variables, the compiled executables may only work if the BLAS and LAPACK dlls are in the same directory so you might need to copy `AOCL-LibBlis-Win-MT-dll.dll`, `AOCL-LibFlame-Win-MT-dll.dll` and `aoclsparse.dll` into, for example, `C:\path\to\aocl-da\build\tests\gtests\Debug`

 7. Use `ctest` in your command prompt window to run the tests